onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

     NEXT_PUBLIC_API_URL=https://my-physics-formula-viewer-3x-3e0ec7edbc22.herokuapp.com

-Environment variables prefixed with NEXT_PUBLIC_ are exposed to frontend applications and browsers.
+Environment variables prefixed with NEXT_PUBLIC_* are exposed to frontend applications and browsers.

-One way you can confirm that this configuration in in place is by open a new browser tab and entering the following URL:
+One way you can confirm that this configuration in place is by opening a new browser tab and entering the following URL:

     (web browser)